ampx/Scheduler/README.md

 Submit requests changes the way Grafana gets data from a data source.
 By adding Button Plugin to Grafana user can submit processing request asynchronously.
-([My implementation of Grafana Button](https://github.com/ampx/grafana-json-button)) Once submitted, user can close out the page completely and fetch the results later.
+([My implementation of Grafana Button](https://github.com/ampx/grafana-json-button)) Once submitted, user can close out the page completely and fetch the results at later time.
 Scheduler will cache the results for a configured amount of time.
 User can poll for completed data or progress status manually using data refresh button.
 Alternatively user can enable auto-refresh to see progress change or to make data available immediately (Be cautious if you expect large data to be returned).

-You can assign a label to a submitted job, and then fetch the results for that job by selecting assigned label from a drop down selection.
+You can assign a unique label when submitting a new request  The labels can then be used to get status or cached data
+by selecting previously created label from a drop down option.

 *Alternative way to submit a job:*